HumanCellAtlas/dcp-community/charters/UploadService/charter.md

 * Upload Service libraries for programming languages unlikely to see use within the DCP or community

 ## Milestones
+* EOY 2018
+    * REST HTTP API stable
-* EOY 2018 - Scale validated with metrics set by DCP PM; (stretch) develop plan to transition Upload Service to Ingest Module
+    * Scale validated with metrics set by DCP PM
+    * (stretch) develop plan to transition Upload Service to Ingest Module
+* EH1 2019
-* EH1 2019 - Transition to Ingest Module complete
+    * Transition to Ingest Module complete

 ## Roles

-Recommended format for Roles: `[Name](mailto:username@example.com)`

 ### Project Lead
 [Parth Shah](mailto:pshah@chanzuckerberg.com)